 When a change in household composition or size requires a differently sized unit.
 For example, if the Tenant’s household size increases or decreases, a unit transfer to a larger or smaller unit, if available, may be requested by the Tenant or may be required by the Landlord.
 In general, a minimum of one person and a maximum of two persons per bedroom are required.
 (See Unit Size Guidelines in the Tenant Selection Plan.)

 When a change in household composition requires a differently equipped unit.
 For example, if a household member needing the accessible features of a unit moves out of the unit, the remaining Tenant household may request a transfer to a non-accessible unit or may be required by the Landlord to transfer to a non-accessible unit.
 (See ‘Physically Accessible Apartment Addendum’ if applicable.)

+When a Tenant requests a transfer as per the current written Unit Transfer Policy of Denver Metro Village.
+Please refer to that policy – copies available at Front Reception Desk.

-Unit transfer approvals will be granted once all required documentation is received.
+Unit transfer approvals will be granted once and if all required documentation is received.
 If written documentation of the need for accommodation is required, Management will inform the Tenant and request the Tenant’s authorization for verification.
 If the need for a unit transfer accommodation is apparent, no written verification shall be required.

-All Unit Transfer requests must be made at the management office and will be recorded in writing.
+All Unit Transfer requests must be made at the Management Office using the designated form, if applicable.
+Persons with disabilities may request reasonable accommodation in order to participate in the Unit Transfer request process.
 Approved transfers will be added to the waiting list according to date and time of transfer request.
+Unit transfers shall be in accordance with HUD Guidelines, if applicable.

-Current Tenant households will be given priority over applicants on the Waiting List.
+Current Tenant households will be given priority over applicants on the Waiting List and/or in accordance with DMV Transfer Policy.

-Tenants requesting transfers must be current with rent and have no unresolved notices of lease violation.

-Unit transfers shall be processed in accordance with the most recent HUD guidelines.

-VEHICLES (See Automobile / Parking)

 CHANGES